ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 ## Upgrade process

-An upgrade from eZ Publish Platform 5.4.x (Enterprise edition) or 2014.11 (Community edition) to newer versions of eZ Platform must be performed in stages.
-It can be done in many different ways, but a recommended approach is to:
+An upgrade from eZ Publish Platform 5.4.x (Enterprise edition) or 2014.11 (Community edition) to 2.5 can be done in many different ways, two main approches:

-1. _If you need to migrate ezflow data:_ Migrate from eZ Publish Platform directly to the v1.7LTS release _(covered on this page)_.
+A. Setup clean eZ Platform 2.5 install and move over your project specific code, config and packages _(covered on this page)_.
-    - Optional; Add legacy bridge to be able to gradual migrate your legacy code if you have it
+    - Optional; Add legacy bridge to continue to run legacy for certian parts and be able to gradual perform the migrations below
-    - 1.1 Once ready; Migrate eZ Flow to eZ Landing page
-2. You can then proceed with consecutive upgrades to v2.5LTS version, covered on [Updating eZ Platform](../updating/updating_ez_platform.md) section, including:
-    - 2.1.
-Migrate eZ Landing page to eZ Page Builder
+    - Migrate eZ Flow to eZ Landing page, and eZ Landing page to eZ Page Builder
-    - 2.2.
-Migrate XmlText to RichText _(using latest version of `ezplatform-xmltext-fieldtype` and eZ Platform)_
+    - Migrate XmlText to RichText _(using latest version of `ezplatform-xmltext-fieldtype` and eZ Platform)_
-    - _Recommended: Once these steps are done, all legacy packages and xmltext-fieldtype can be uninstalled._
+    - Once these steps are done; _All legacy packages, flow, landingpage and xmltext-fieldtype can be uninstalled._

-!!! tip

-    Work is being done to iterativly simplify this further, and contributions are more then welcome on that.
-However all the tools needed to bring you from 4.x and 5.x to eZ Platform, with or withouth legacy bridge, already exists so you can safly consider it supported and ready for use already.
+B. Update _your_ install [Updating eZ Platform](../updating/updating_ez_platform.md) section.
+    - Can be more error prone as it's Git based and you might run into many conflicts.
+    - This also does not cover migration topics, so you'll need to return to this page for steps needed for that.

 !!! caution "Things to be aware of when planning a migration"

     1. While the instructions below are fully supported, we are aware that the community, partners and customers come from a wide range of different versions of eZ Publish, some with issues that do not surface before attempting a migration.
 That's why we and the community are actively gathering feedback on Slack and/or support channels for Enterprise customers to gradually improve the migration scripts and instructions.
 Reach out before you start so others who have done this before you can support you.

-    2. "Hybrid setup" using Legacy Bridge is a supported option for 1.13LTS and 2.5LTS series.
+    1. "Hybrid setup" using Legacy Bridge is a supported option for 1.13LTS and 2.5LTS series.
 This means you can plan for a more gradual migration if you want, just like you could on eZ Publish Platform 5.x, with a more feature-mature version of eZ Platform, Symfony and even Legacy bridge itself.
 This is a great option for those who want the latest features.
-The downside is a more complex setup to develop and maintian, given you run two systems in paralell, and the overall migration might take much longer doing using an iterative/gradual approach.
+The downside is a more complex setup to develop and maintian, given you continue run two systems in paralell, and the overall migration might take much longer when using an iterative/gradual approach.

-    3. Additionally there are some other topics to be aware of for the code migration from eZ Publish to eZ Platform:
+    1. Additionally there are some other topics to be aware of for the code migration from eZ Publish to eZ Platform:

         - Symfony deprecations.
 The recommended version to migrate to is eZ Platform v2.5 LTS, which is using Symfony 3.4 LTS.
         - [Field Types reference](../api/field_type_reference.md) for overview of Field Types that do and don't exist in eZ Platform